 Cheers to long-distance happy hour

 An alternative to this is a virtual lunch break or virtual water cooler chat.
-(The CERIC and Counselling Foundation of Canada teams have been getting together regularly for “recess” since we’ve been social distancing!)
-Set up a recurring video call or chat at the same time each day and invite people to stop by when they want to.
+(The CERIC and Counselling Foundation of Canada teams have been getting together regularly for “recess” since we’ve been working remotely) Set up a recurring video call or chat at the same time each day and invite people to stop by when they want to.

 Capture the highlights in a newsletter